webuild-consortium/webuild-github-policies/README.md

 ## Document Conventions

-Throughout these documents, you'll find:
+Throughout these documents, you will see formatting conventions that highlight specific content:

-- **Best Practices:** Recommended approaches
+- **Best Practices:** Recommended approaches and tips.
-- **Important Notes:** Critical information requiring attention
+- **Important:** Critical information that requires attention.
-- **Checklists:** Step-by-step procedures
+- **Checklists:** Step-by-step procedures and reminders.
-- **Examples:** Practical illustrations
+- **Examples:** Practical illustrations or templates.
-- **Cross-References:** Links to related sections
+- **Cross-references:** Links to related sections or external resources.

 ---

 ## Governance

-These policies are maintained by the Technical Coordinator in collaboration with WP leads.
-For questions, clarifications, or proposed changes:
+These policies are maintained by the Technical Coordinator in collaboration with WP and group leads.
+To propose changes or ask questions:

-1. Open an issue in the appropriate repository
+1. Open an issue in the relevant GitHub repository (e.g. this one or a related policy doc).
-2. Contact your WP/Group lead
+2. Contact your WP or group lead for guidance.
-3. Reach out to the Technical Coordinator
+3. Reach out to the Technical Coordinator.

 ---

+## Contact and Support

+For help with these GitHub policies and guidelines, you can:

+- **Join the WEBUILD Slack workspace:** [Slack Invite Link](https://join.slack.com/t/we-build-consortium/shared_invite/zt-3h6k2igc1-7DVjTs2yRqVChORqb4lxkw) for real-time project discussions.
+- **Visit the WEBUILD OpenSocial Portal:** [portal.webuildconsortium.eu](https://portal.webuildconsortium.eu/) for news and resources.
+- **Email the Technical Coordinator:** [webuild-github-support@grnet.gr](mailto:webuild-github-support@grnet.gr) for questions about GitHub guidelines or to report issues.

 ## Deliverable Information